TheHive-Project/CortexDocs/installation/binary-guide.md

 # 3. Install Cortex

-Binary package can be downloaded at [thehive-cortex.zip](https://dl.bintray.com/cert-bdf/cortex/cortex-latest.zip)
+Binary packages can be downloaded from [Bintray](https://dl.bintray.com/cert-bdf/cortex/).
+The latest version is called [cortex-latest.zip](https://dl.bintray.com/cert-bdf/cortex/cortex-latest.zip).

 Download and unzip the chosen binary package.
-TheHive files can be installed wherever you want on the filesystem.
+Cortex files can be installed wherever you want on the filesystem.
 In this guide, we decided to set it in `/opt`.

 ```